Multi-Scale Adaptive Network for Single Image Denoising

-Different from the bottom subnetwork, the top subnetwork aims to exploit the within-scale characteristics of the low-resolution features, which are short in geometric information but strong in contextual information.
-As too low resolution will destroy the contextual information, the coarse-grained contextual consistency cannot be maintained during image recovery.
-Hence, we employ AMB to hierarchically increase the receptive field and adaptively capture multi-scale information without reducing the resolution.
-In addition, as the low-resolution features are more robust to noise and have more channels, the top subnetwork only consists of AMB and is with shallower depth for efficiency.
-For the two middle subnetworks, as the characteristics of multi-scale features are gradually changing from high- to low-resolution, we take an eclectic manner by making them be similar with their nearest bottom/top subnetworks in the blocks combinations, and simultaneously letting the start point and endpoint of them be AFeB for adaptively controlling the input and output.
+Different from the bottom subnetworks, the two top subnetworks aim to exploit the within-scale characteristics of the low-resolution features, which are characterized by less noise and more contextual information.
+As the too-low resolution will destroy the image structure, the structure consistency cannot be guaranteed during the image recovery.
+Hence, we employ AMB to capture more image contexts for enriching the contextual information without reducing the feature resolution.
+In addition, as the low-resolution features are more robust to noise and have more channels, the top subnetworks mainly consist of AMB and are with shallower depth for efficiency.
+Meanwhile, except for the lowest resolution, the first and the last blocks in the top subnetworks are AFeB for adaptively controlling the input and output features.

-To exploit the cross-scale complementarity, the decoder consists of four AFuBs, followed by a convolution layer to output the recovered images.
-More specifically, the first three AFuBs will increase the resolutions and decrease the channels, while adaptively transferring the fine-grained geometric features to the coarse-grained contextual features.
-The last AFuB will keep the resolution and channels unchanged, and directly transfer the geometric details from the noisy input, which is an effective alternative to the global skip-connection, for which could avoid introducing noise from the noisy input.
+To achieve the cross-scale complementarity, the decoder consists of four AFuB blocks followed by a convolution layer to output the recovered image.
+More specifically, the first three AFuB blocks increase the resolutions to double and decrease the channels to half, while adaptively sampling and transferring the fine-grained detail features to the coarse-grained contextual features.
+The last AFuB block keeps the resolution and channel unchanged, and directly samples and transfers the image details from the noisy input, which is an effective alternative to the global skip-connection, for which could avoid introducing noises from the noisy input.

 For a given noisy input $x$, MSANet employs the encoder to extract the features of different scales and then feeds the features into different subnetworks to learn the scale-specific features.
-After that, the decoder fuses the multi-scale features from coarse to fine to obtain the recovered image $\hat{y}=f(x)$, where $f(\cdot)$ denotes MSANet.
+After that, the decoder fuses the multi-scale features with varying characteristics from coarse to fine to obtain the recovered image $\hat{y}=f(x)$, where $f(\cdot)$ denotes MSANet.
 To optimize MSANet, we employ the following objective function,

 where $y$ is the ground truth of $x$, and $p=\{1, 2\}$.